kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 -->

 #### How can a rollout or rollback fail?
 Can it impact already running workloads?

+A rollback will essentially fallback to previous behavior.
+In this case, it would be existing pods will now be created as soon as they are terminating.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart